JLewinski/Nursing/privacy.md

 ## Data Deletion

-Currently, there is no way to delete data from the app.
 The data is stored in the application folder on the device and should be deleted if the app is deleted.

-The data will eventually be able to be deleted by the user by clicking on a delete button in the app.
+The data is also able to be deleted by the user by clicking on a delete button in the settings page.

 ## Contact